 To set up relational tables for use, you define one or more record fields as a key (such as email address or ID) to identify (connect) data in various tables.
 This makes possible faster search queries, and table records can be more easily joined or displayed.

-Advantages to relational database files are that they enable updating in only one field, and information accuracy is easier to maintain.
+The advantage to relational tables is that you enable updating in only one field and information accuracy is easier to maintain.
 Tables can sometimes be remote from each other.
-Structured data that has organization and data types works well with linking in a relational database and works more quickly with queries, partly because information is indexed.
-Relational databases require more planning.
+Structured data with organization and data types works well with linking in a relational database and works more quickly with queries, partly because the information is indexed.
+Relational tables require more planning.

 Useful terms